jesselemos/OrderManagement/README.md

 You are ready to run the application: `docker compose up`

-Based on this article:
+Steps based on this article:
 <a href="https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0" target="_blank">https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0</a>

 ## Running the application on Docker Desktop
-After created the self-signed certificate you need to follow the next steps in order to run the application:
+After created the self-signed SSL certificate you need to follow the next steps in order to run the application:
 - Navigate to the application base directory where the docker compose file is.
 In my case: `C:\Users\jesse\Documents\GitHub\OrderManagement`

 Execute the following command to run the application: